Geodesic slice sampling on the sphere: Geodesic Slice Sampling in

-Now we present our main result for the ideal geodesic slice sampler: Imposing boundedness assumptions on $\targetdensity$, we provide explicit convergence rates for the convergence to the stationary distribution in total variation distance.
+Now we present our main result for the ideal geodesic slice sampler: Imposing a boundedness assumption on $\targetdensity$, we provide an explicit convergence rate for the convergence to the stationary distribution in the total variation distance. \begin{theorem} For $p$ being lower semicontinuous with $\norm{p}_\infty<\infty$ we have